meakbiyik/soccerbars/README.md

 ## Usage

-The signature of the main function `scorebar` is identical in both Python and R implementations.
+The signature of the main function `soccerbar` is identical in both Python and R implementations.
 The input (`scores` argument) can be either a list of matches in the form ```(home_team_score: integer, away_team_score: integer, away_game: boolean)```, a list of three same-length score lists with the same types as the previous scheme, or common data frame objects of each language (`pandas.DataFrame` in Python and `data.frame` in R).
 A list of these entities can also be given as input if multiple leagues/tournaments are wanted to be plotted.

 Both languages preserve the flags and the `color` arguments from the LaTeX package, and also expose a series of common parameters as keyword arguments. `output_path` and `show` arguments can be used to determine whether the call is to save the resulting image to the given path(s), or just to show it via the available graphical interface (not possible in Python if the function is called from the command line).
 In both cases, the functions return the plotted objects (`matplotlib.Axes` object(s) in Python and `ggplot` object(s) in R).